 Many of our existing research collaborations directly complement our Technology Transfer activities and are strongly supported by the University’s Research & Enterprise Development department (RED).
 For further information on the range of research collaboration schemes, please visit University of Bristol Research and Enterprise Development (RED).

-NNL plans to work with the University of Bristol to develop joint research opportunities in a number of areas which include lifetime extension of the existing fleet of nuclear reactors, decommissioning and nuclear new build in the UK.
+NNL works with the University of Bristol to develop joint research opportunities in a number of areas which include lifetime extension of the existing fleet of nuclear reactors, decommissioning and nuclear new build in the UK.